 But as we built that technology, it became evident that actually it’s on the other side – the lending side – that new technology is desperately needed.

 The mortgage lending process is now looking completely outdated.
-It relies on old-fashioned processes, simply because that is the way that it has always been done.
+It relies on old-fashioned processes, simply because that is the way it has always been done.
 As a result, it’s delivering an uninspiring experience for borrowers (and their brokers).
 Adopting the appropriate technology will improve that experience, while also making our lives as lenders much easier.

 There are some lenders who promise to completely revolutionise the way brokers and borrowers work almost overnight, as if incorporating technology is in and of itself the endgame.
 That’s not our strategy at all.
 Technology isn’t the endgame – it’s a tool.